Gimkhana/Empirical_Analysis_FM/README.md

 #### **About this GitHub repository**

-This repository compiles different applied projects in factor investing, portfolio management, and investment strategies.
-It combines academic rigor (5 published papers, 2k+ downloads) with institutional and academic insights.
+This repository documents quantitative research and applied projects in portfolio optimization, factor investing, and risk management.
+It combines academic rigor (5 published papers, 2k+ downloads) with institutional application (central bank collaboration, multi-asset strategies).
 - For practitioners: Reproducible frameworks for portfolio construction, volatility modeling, and alternative risk strategies.
-- For researchers: Well-documented methodologies with citations and access to the original data sourcess used.
+- For researchers: Well-documented methodologies with citations, data sources, and validation approaches.
-- This repository is also well suited for anyone looking to delve into data science and quantiative techniques applied to finance.
+- For candidates: Demonstration of technical depth, institutional experience, and research credibility.

 ---

 #### **About me**

-Driven finance postgraduate with 20+ months across institutional asset management (Amundi), commodity trading (PetroIneos), central banking (Bank Al-Maghrib), and client solutions analytics (FactSet).
-Developed 5+ research papers on multi-asset portfolio construction, crisis-period factor investing behavior cumulating 2k+ combined downloads across SSRN and ResearchGate.
+Applied finance professional specializing in quantitative portfolio optimization and factor investing analysis.
+20+ months across institutional asset management (Amundi), commodity trading (PetroIneos), central banking (Bank Al-Maghrib), and client solutions analytics (FactSet).
+Developed 5+ research papers on multi-asset portfolio construction, crisis-period factor behavior, and yield curve modeling cumulating 2k+ combined downloads across SSRN and ResearchGate.
 I hope you can find value in the research I share.

 In a nutshell: